BlueEgg063/GEn/README.md

 ### Arch and Derivatives:
 `sudo pacman -S gcc sdl2 sdl2-image make git binutils`

-## On MacOS:
+## On macOS:
-MacOS does not come with a package manager pre-installed, so users have 2 options: [Homebrew](https://brew.sh) or [Macports](https://macports.org).
+macOS does not come with a package manager pre-installed, so users have 2 options: [Homebrew](https://brew.sh) or [Macports](https://macports.org).
 Homebrew is recommended, but MacPorts is a suitable alternative.
 For both, you need Apple Command Line Development tools, which you can install with `xcode-select --install` and following the steps.
-This give you access to the clang compiler and other critical utilities pre-included with Linux systems that are necessary for the following steps
+This gives you access to the clang compiler and other critical utilities pre-included with Linux systems that are necessary for the following steps
 ### Homebrew(Recommended):
 Open Terminal, then paste this command:
 `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`